whybruhh/cse15l-lab-reports/lab-report-2-week-4.md

   2. checking Markdown length
      ![Image](CheckSecBug.jpg)

+- The result is 75,40,75,73

-- I notice that the bug here is because of close parentheses is always two smaller than the `markdown.length()`.
+- I notice that the bug here is because of the index of **second** close parentheses is two smaller than the `markdown.length()` .
 Which mean current index is always one smaller than `markdown.length()`.

 - So, it start the loop again and again, causing an **_infinite loop_** bug.